playcanvas/pcui/README.md

 ## Data Binding

-The pcui library offers a data binding layer that can be used to synchonise data across multiple components.
+The pcui library offers a data binding layer that can be used to synchronize data across multiple components.
 It offers two way binding to a given observer object, so updates made in a component are reflected in the observers data and distributed out to all other subscribed components.
 A simple use case is shown below:

 In this example the created label will start with `Hello World` as it's text value.
 When a user enters a value into the text input, the label will be updated with the new value.
 ```javascript